Well, not quite.

 This guide is suitable not only for outdoor pets.
 If it tends to get cold in your house, then you can surely use the same tricks mentioned above to ensure that your guinea pig is feeling warm and cozy.

-Can Guinea Pigs Get A Cold?
+Can Guinea Pigs Get a Cold?

-Every time there is something bothering a guinea pig (health-related) it would act the same way.
+Guinea pigs really can get a cold, but it certainly is a little different from the type of disease that we, humans, tend to get.
+Every time there is something bothering a guinea pig (health-related) it will act the same way.
 A sick guinea pig doesn’t eat or drink.